 What is ‘critical infrastructure’?

-According to the Federal Ministry of Labour, Health and Welfare in North Rhine-Westphalia, critical infrastructure (KRITIS) includes ‘organisations or institutions of major importance to the state community, the failure or disruption of which would result in lasting supply shortages, serious disruption to public security or other serious consequences.’
+According to the Federal Ministry of Labour, Health and Social Affairs of North Rhine-Westphalia, Critical Infrastructures (KRITIS) include "organisations or institutions of major importance to the state community, the failure or impairment of which would result in lasting supply bottlenecks, significant disruption to public safety or other serious consequences.”

 What is a key person?